szaumoor/ZSTweaks/ZSTweaks/README.md

 Self-explanatory.
 This component is in a way incompatible with the spirit of other components, because it makes protection against critical hits more pervasive, such is the case with the tweak that makes Thieves' Hood protect against critical hits.

+You can choose to affect all, only ioun stones, only circlets, or a selection of those that I deemed more logical or balanced: Pale Green Ioun Stone, Obsidian Ioun Stone, Malla's Stone, Wong Fei Ioun Stone, Circlet of the Lost Souls, Headband of the Devout.

 **Component 1665:** Make several basic ioun stones and circlets a bit more interesting or powerful

 This modifies a selection of vanilla ioun stones and circlets: